pmarreck/vibesteroids/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A functional-style Asteroids clone implemented in vanilla JavaScript in a single HTML file with a pure, immutable game state architecture.

+## Why "Vibesteroids"?

+This project was an experiment in **100% "vibe coding"** - an emerging development paradigm where developers direct and guide the coding process through natural language conversation with AI models, never writing code directly themselves.
+The name "Vibesteroids" reflects this approach where every single line of code was written by AI through conversational direction.
 The game code was started using a locally-running model (GLM-4.5-Air) running on an M4 128GB Macbook Pro, and then refined using Claude 4.
-This project showcases LLM-aided development with a focus on clean code, testability, and functional programming principles.
+This project showcases what's possible with pure conversational programming while maintaining focus on clean code, testability, and functional programming principles.

+*Note: Any overly pedantic or verbose explanations in this README are also the result of the no-human-code rule - blame Claude! 🤖*

 ## Features